Mintbase/mintbase-js/packages/sdk/src/createMetadata/README.md

   mintersAllowlist?: string[];
   //maximum amount of tokens allowed to be minted on this metadata maxSupply?: string[];
+  //date when minting of this metadata will be enabled, nobody will be able to mint earlier. startsAt?: Date;
-  //date when minting of this metadata will be disabled. lastPossibleMint?: Date;
+  //date when minting of this metadata will be disabled, nobody will be able to mint later. expiresAt?: Date;
   //price in $NEAR that has to be paid for minting on this metadata, will be distributed between royalty holders
   price: number;
   // explicit opt-in to NFT without media, breaks wallets